thomascrha/textual-game-of-life/README.md

 - [x] add about and help dialogs.
 - [ ] make brush draggable.
+- [ ] add a way to change the brush size.
+- [ ] make resize canvas not delete existing data.
 - [x] add toggle for starting/stopping the game.
 - [ ] add a command line interface for all the options and settings.
 - [ ] make cursor black when on a white cell and white when on a black cell.